Accountability in Relationships is the Key to Being Happy

 There are rumors that Affleck’s drinking and gambling were issues in the couple’s marriage.
 Trust me when I tell you, those are no small issues.
 But whatever the problems were that led to the couple’s demise, their inability to work them out was a huge factor.
 In other words, there were arguments that occurred which ultimately couldn’t be effectively solved.

 Every couple argues and has issues.
 I assure you that is a fact.
-Some argue frequently, some have big blowouts infrequently, and some will say “We never, ever fight,” which is rare, but wonderful .
+Some argue frequently, some have big blowouts infrequently, and some will say “We never, ever fight,” which is wonderful, but rare.
 But the distinguishing factor between working it out together versus calling it quits comes down to one word: accountability.

 There is nothing more frustrating than being in a relationship with someone who refuses to take accountability for his or her actions.
 In his or her mind, whatever happens is either someone else’s fault or bad luck.
 Almost like a toddler, the person refuses to take responsibility for anything, no matter what.
 In their mind, they are the victim.
 They rationalize things in any way possible to avoid taking ownership or any type of fault.
 In other words, they have no ability whatsoever to say the words, “It’s my fault,” “I caused this,” “I take full responsibility” or “I’m sorry.”

-Relationship advice: People who can’t or won’t take accountability lack self-awareness, humility, maturity and courage.
+People who can’t or won’t take accountability lack self-awareness, humility, maturity and courage.
 Often times, men and women with alcohol or another addiction have this mentality, making excuses for every action.
-“I drink because you are causing me stress,” they might say, instead of realizing no one else is putting the rim of the glass up to their mouth and forcing them to imbibe 12 drinks in an hour.
+“I drink because you are causing me stress,” they might say, or here’s one I recently heard: “I don’t have a drinking problem, I have a wife problem.”

 In no way am I implying that neither Affleck nor Garner are addicts, or that they don’t take accountability for their actions.
 Also, I am a divorced person (aka someone who failed at marriage) offering advice on how to solve arguments.
 It’s ironic, but perhaps what makes me an expert.